uuosio/rscdk-book/src/dbi64.md

 }
 ```

-`DBI64` represents an on-chain key-value database with `u64` as key and store variable length of data.
+`DBI64` represents an on-chain key-value database with `u64` as key and stores variable lengths of data.

 ## New